 Introducing PRTI’s expansion into Europe

-A message from PRTI’s President & CEO, Jason Williams…
+A message from PRTI’s Executive Chairman, Jason Williams…

 Over the past two years, PRTI has grown considerably.
 Our processing plant in North Carolina has evolved from a working prototype to a smooth running, industrial-scale plant that processes millions of tons of rubber every year.
 Our foundational commitment to transform America’s billions of waste tires into valuable commodities in a green, revenue and energy producing, zero-waste process is being demonstrated each and every day.